-The Federal Highway Administration (FHWA) requires MPOs to submit two progress reports each fiscal year: One covers the first six months, and the second covers the final six months.
+The Federal Highway Administration (FHWA) requires MPOs to submit two progress reports each fiscal year.
+One covers the first six months, and the second covers the final six months.
 Under the Consolidated Planning Grant program, reports must include transit-related activities.
 (See Section 3.5 for more information.)
 Progress reports must include:

-- A one- to two-page summary of accomplishments. - Progress in meeting product schedules, with explanation of delays. - Approved UPWP amendments or revisions.
+- A summary of accomplishments.

+- Progress in meeting product schedules, with explanation of delays.

+- Approved UPWP amendments or revisions.

 Progress reports are due to the MaineDOT MPO coordinator, urban program administrator, and FHWA regional planner within 30 days of the end of a UPWP six-month quarter: The mid-year report is due by January 31 and the end-of-fiscal year report by July 31.
-For transit projects, the annual report is due to MaineDOT and FTA by September 30.